PoliticalGraveyard.com

 Sears, L. A. — Democrat.
 Candidate for U.S. Representative from Ohio 11th District, 1908.
 Burial location unknown.

 Sears, Leah Ward (b.
 1955) — Born in Heidelberg, Germany, of American parents, June 13, 1955.
-Daughter of Thomas E. Sears and Onnye Jean Sears.
 Lawyer; justice of Georgia state supreme court, 1992-2005; chief justice of Georgia Supreme Court, 2005-.
 Female.
 African ancestry.
 Member, American Bar Association; National Bar Association; Alpha Kappa Alpha.
-Still living as of 2009.
+Still living as of 2014.

 See also Wikipedia article — NNDB dossier

-Sears, Marilynn — of Seattle, King County, Wash.
+Sears, Marilynn (b.
+1942) — of Seattle, King County, Wash.
+Born September 19, 1942.
 Republican.
-Delegate to Republican National Convention from Washington, 2004.
+Candidate for Washington state house of representatives, 1990 (11th District), 1994 (34th District), 1996 (34th District); delegate to Republican National Convention from Washington, 2004.
 Female.
 Still living as of 2004.

-Sears, Mary — of Hancock, Houghton County, Mich.
+Sears, Mary Helen — of Hancock, Houghton County, Mich.
 Republican.
 Chair of Houghton County Republican Party, 2007.
 Female.
 Still living as of 2007.

 Sears, Mason See Philip Mason Sears